List of Produce 101 Japan contestants

-Produce 101 Japan is Japanese reality competition show and a spin-off of the South Korean television series Produce 101.
+Produce 101 Japan is a 2019 Japanese reality competition show and a spin-off of the South Korean television series Produce 101.
 101 trainees, aged 16–30 years old who are not affiliated with any talent agency, will be competing to debut in an 11-member boy band, with members selected by live voting from the viewers.

 Contestants

 The spelling of names in English is according to the official website.
 The Japanese contestants are presented in Western order (given name, family name), while the names of the Korean contestants are presented in Eastern order (family name, given name).